Zimbabwe: Official and widely spoken languages

 Guinness World Record and Recognition

 This nation holds a Guinness World Record for having 16 official languages.
-What makes it unique is that all languages are categorized as national, not regional markers2.
+What makes it unique is that all languages are categorized as national, not regional markers.
 This approach celebrates linguistic diversity and fosters unity.

 Key Languages and Their Cultural Significance

 Language in this nation is a bridge connecting tradition and modernity.
 It shapes daily interactions, preserves cultural heritage, and fosters inclusivity.
-From homes to workplaces, each tongue plays a vital role in building community ties6.
+From homes to workplaces, each tongue plays a vital role in building community ties.

 language zimbabwe